-4.4 Closing of Account
+4.3 Closing of Account

-The finalisation of final account should be carried out within three months after the date of the Certificate of Making Good Defects in accordance with PAM's condition of contract.
+The finalisation of final account should be carried out within three (3) to six (6) months after the date of the Certificate of Making Good Defects in accordance with PAM's condition of contract.
 But in practice, the timing in closing of account is left to the main Contractor and the Employer.